Reginald Wingate: Honours and decorations

 In 1887 he received the Order of the Medjidieh 4th Class.

 In 1883 he received the Order of Osmanieh 4th Class from the Khedive.

 In June 1885, he was Mentioned in Despatches for service in operations in the Suakin and Upper Nile regions.

 In 1891 he was promoted to the 3rd Class of the Order of the Medjidieh.

-He was appointed Companion of the Order of the Bath (CB) in the Queen's 1895 Birthday Honours.
+He was appointed Companion of the Order of the Bath (CB) in the 1895 Birthday Honours.